pipedocs/pipedocs.github.io/content/config/streams/anat.md

 # Anatomical processing streams

 The XCP system includes 7 standard processing streams for volumetric anatomy.
 These base anatomical streams are summarised below.
 All processing streams are heavily based on the ANTs software library.
 Base anatomical streams can be modified at will to suit the dataset that is to be processed.

-If you are processing anatomical data exclusively to obtain references for functional processing, then minimal processing streams will produce all required references (recommended: `minimal+`, `minimal`, or `regonly`).
-If you are interested in volumetric anatomy in and of itself, then more extensive processing streams will produce regional and voxelwise anatomical measurements (recommended: `antsct`, `complete`, or `complete+`).
-The `regonly` stream is recommended only in cases where bias field correction and brain extraction have been computed externally.
-The `experimental` stream contains unsupported features; use it at your own risk.
+Consult module documentation for additional details.

 <p align="center">
 ![Anatomical processing streams](%%IMAGE/streamsAnat.png "Anatomical processing streams")
 </p>

+ * If you are processing anatomical data exclusively to obtain references for functional processing, then minimal processing streams will produce all required references (recommended: `minimal+`, `minimal`, or `regonly`).
+ * If you are interested in volumetric anatomy in and of itself, then more extensive processing streams will produce regional and voxelwise anatomical measurements (recommended: `antsct`, `complete`, or `complete+`).
+ * The `regonly` stream is recommended only in cases where bias field correction and brain extraction have been computed externally.
+ * Finally, the `experimental` stream contains absolutely everything, including unsupported features; use it at your own risk.

 ## Available modules